Please note: WHA leases start at a minimum of 12 months, and the waitlist to rent through our program is an estimated 2 year wait time at the moment.

 I am having trouble with my landlord, can the WHA help me?

 Free residential tenancy information can be obtained by contacting the Residential Tenancy Branch at 1-800-665-8779 or HSRTO@gov.bc.ca; website: www.rto.gov.bc.ca.
+You can use the Solution Explorer tool to find more information.
 Or contact the Tenants Resource Advisory Center at 1-800-665-1185 or view www.tenants.bc.ca.
 The WHA is not qualified to give legal advice.

 Where is the WHA office located?